pybel/pybel/docs/source/datamodel.rst

 Each edge must contain the ``RELATION``, ``EVIDENCE``, ``CITATION``, and ``ANNOTATIONS`` entries.
 The ``CITATION`` must minimally contain ``CITATION_TYPE`` and ``CITATION_REFERENCE`` since these can be used to look up additional metadata.

+.. note:: Since version 0.10.2, annotations now always appear as dictionaries, even if only one value is present.

 Activities
 ~~~~~~~~~~